seanc-dev/personal-site/content/pages/do.md

 ###### Color Palette Builder (React.js Progressive Web App)

 This is the most substantial and modern app I've built.
 It's a responsive single-page palette builder for web-design.
+It has a modular drag-and-drop UI built with Material-UI.

 Take a closer look [here](https://xenodochial-booth-c0b332.netlify.app).